Benefits and Expectations of VISTA Members

 VISTA members who relocate more than 50 miles from their home of record to serve are eligible to receive a $550 relocation allowance to help offset the costs associated with moving.
 Learn more, here.

-VISTAs who maintain health insurance during their service may opt into the AmeriCorps VISTA Healthcare Allowance that covers up to $7,150 of out-of-pocket costs associated with healthcare.
+VISTAs who maintain health insurance during their service may opt into the AmeriCorps VISTA Healthcare Allowance that covers up to $7,350 of out-of-pocket costs associated with healthcare.
 The Healthcare Allowance is only available for a VISTA member (not a child, spouse or other family member).
 You may also be eligible for the AmeriCorps VISTA Healthcare Plan if you meet certain requirements that allow exemption from the Affordable Care Act.
-As of fall 2017, VISTA members can now access virtual care at no cost in addition to their elected health benefit.
+As of fall 2017, VISTA members can now access telehealth services at no cost in addition to their elected health benefit.
 For more information, click here.

 AmeriCorps VISTA offers child care benefits to members who qualify.
 Child care benefits are paid according to your child care provider’s rates or the maximum allowable rate in the state in which the child care is being provided (whichever is the lesser of the two).